 Prof. Dr. Alexander Boden

-Alexander joined Fraunhofer FIT in June 2013.
+Alexander is a Professor for Business Information Systems / Software Engineering at the University of Applied Science Bonn-Rhein-Sieg and joined Fraunhofer FIT in June 2013.
 In 2019, he finished his habilitation at the University of Siegen.
-He also holds a PhD from the University of Siegen as well as a Master in Cultural Anthropology from the University of Bonn.
+He holds a PhD from the University of Siegen as well as a Master in Cultural Anthropology from the University of Bonn.
 Alexander’s research is focused on developing interactive tools in the domain of environmental and consumer informatics in a broad range of application domains ranging from smart factories to private households, as well as on ethical and social implications of technology.
 Due to his interdisciplinary background, he is proficient in combining empirical research methods with user-centered and participatory approaches towards software development.
 Alexander publishes in research communities such as CSCW, HCI and Software Engineering.

 Phone +49 2241 14 2085